-- 1.)
+1.)
 Do not pull hoses taut.
 Leave a small amount of slack when routing a hose.
 BUT do not leave so much slack a hose can dangle and possibly be snagged while the vehicle is moving.
 Allow for jack movement when necessary.
 Straight-acting jacks with pivot brackets can move several inches when they pivot.
 Pulling a hose taut with the jack at the normal retracted position can cause hose or fitting damage when the jack pivots.
 Kick-down jacks must be free to pivot from the horizontal position to 45 degrees past the vertical position and back.
 Make sure hoses are routed properly and not so tight as to interfere with the swinging motion or moving parts of the jack.
-For proper hose routing and connections for kick-down jacks, refer to the "Hose Routing for Kick-down Jacks" page in this section. - 2.)
+For proper hose routing and connections for kick-down jacks, refer to the "Hose Routing for Kick-down Jacks" page in this section.

+2.)
 When possible, avoid sharp bends, loops or coiling hose.
 If making a loop or coiling excess hose is necessary, make as big of loops or coils as possible.
 Fasten the loops or coils securely so they cannot dangle or rub.
 Swaging equipment is available to custom fit hoses but approved HWH procedures must be followed when swaging hose.
 Crimping of hose ends is not allowed.
-Contact HWH Corporation or refer to ML24976 under "Information Bulletins" on the HWH web site for hose swaging information. - 3.)
+Contact HWH Corporation or refer to ML24976 under "Information Bulletins" on the HWH web site for hose swaging information.

+3.)
 Avoid twisting the hose.
 Twisting a hose can put a strain on the fitting connection.
-Use a backup wrench when necessary to avoid twisting the hose when tightening the hose end. - 4.)
+Use a backup wrench when necessary to avoid twisting the hose when tightening the hose end.

+4.)
 Do not allow the hoses to rub.
 Make sure hoses will not come in contact with moving parts such as suspension or engine components.
 Use an adequate number of hose clamps, wire ties, etc. to prevent hoses from moving or drooping.
 Avoid sharp edges when routing hoses.
-Dull the edge if possible and protect the hose with hose guard such as split loom. - 5.)
+Dull the edge if possible and protect the hose with hose guard such as split loom.

+5.)
 Stay away from heat sources.
 The general rule of thumb is to have "no direct line of sight between a hose and exhaust or heat component."
 Use properly installed heat shields when necessary.
 Areas with a constant ambient temperature of 180 degrees Fahrenheit, such as the engine compartment or close to the radiator, should be avoided.
-Be cautious of enclosed compartments that may be too warm due to the proximity of an exhaust, turbo charger or engine cooling component. - 6.)
+Be cautious of enclosed compartments that may be too warm due to the proximity of an exhaust, turbo charger or engine cooling component.

+6.)
 Never fasten the hydraulic hoses to any fuel, brake or propane line.

 Tightening of hose ends.
 When tightening a new hose end, make the hose end snug (finger tight) on the fitting, then tighten the hose end 1/3 turn (2 flats).
-If tightening an existing hose end that has been tightened once, make the hose end snug (finger tight) on the fitting, then tighten the hose end 1/4 turn (1 to 1-1/2 flats).
+It is best to mark the hose end and fitting to ensure the hose end has been properly tightened.
+Refer to MP642104 at the back of this manual for proper hose end tightening procedures.
+If re-tightening a hose end, refer to MP642104.